-Wear your stocking for 24 hours a day-only have them removed when you are washing.
-Ensure the stockings are not pushed or rolled down and there are no wrinkles creating tight bands in the stockings

-- Inform the nurse if your stockings feel tight - Get up and mobilise as soon as you are advised following your surgery - Perform your breathing and ankle exercises on a regular basis throughout the day - Take your medication as prescribed
+- 1. Wear our stockings for 24 hours a day-only have them removed when you are washing.
+Ensure the stockings are not pushed or rolled down and there are no wrinkles creating tight bands in the stockings. - 2.
+Inform the nurse if your stockings feel very tight. - Get up and mobilise as soon as you are advised following your surgery. - 4.
+Perform your exercises independently once you have been directed to do so. - 5.
+Perform breathing exercises and foot and ankle exercises on a regular basis throughout the day. - 6.
+Take your medication as prescribed.